hamlinzheng/docker-zerotier-server/README.md

    $ docker-compose up -d
    ```

 5. Navigate to `http://[PUBLIC_IP]:4000/app/` to config your private ZeroTier service.
+The default username is `admin` and the default password is `zero-ui`

 ### Note: